Kong/docs.konghq.com/src/gateway/get-started/rate-limiting.md

 * Bursts of requests around the boundary time of the fixed window, may result in strained resources as the window counter is reset in the middle of the traffic burst.
-* Your client applications may be waiting for the fixed time window to reset so they can resume making requests.
-When the fixed window resets all the clients may flood the system with requests causing a stampeding effect on your upstream services.
+* Multiple client applications may be waiting for the fixed time window to reset so they can resume making requests.
+When the fixed window resets, multiple clients may flood the system with requests, causing a stampeding effect on your upstream services.

 The [Rate Limiting Advanced](/hub/kong-inc/rate-limiting-advanced/) <span class="badge enterprise"></span>
 plugin is an enhanced version of the Rate Limiting plugin.
 The advanced plugin